 Ahead of the referendum on Ireland's membership of the EEC, campaigners for and against joining were out in force.
-'Seven Days' travelled the country to get a flavour of the sentiment on both sides.

 On 10 May 1972, a referendum took place where the people of Ireland were asked to vote for or against Ireland's membership to the European Economic Community (EEC).
 This was the Third Amendment of the Constitution of Ireland.
 The referendum was approved by the electorate and was signed into law on 8 June 1972.